-By the end of the sequence, students will be able to define, and have created their own, interactive experience.
-Most gaming courses frame games in terms of coding and yet coding represents only a small fraction of the skillsets required in real time technologies.
-Through collaborative group work, students will learn to plan, design and iterate, developing vital 21st century skills.
+By the end of the sequence, students will be able to define, and have created their own, interactive mixed reality experiences, and have reflected on the social impact such a creation can have.
+Through collaborative group work, students will develop vital 21st century skills.

 As importantly, this course introduces students to a more subtle but key understanding: the basic construct of a 3D model.
-3D models are now ubiquitous, from AR and VR applications, to 3D Games, to real-time industry application, to Hollywood movies, wherever you look you will find 3d data being utilised.
+3D models are now ubiquitous, from AR and VR applications, to 3D Games, to real-time industry application, to Hollywood movies, to webGL based websites, to scientific data, wherever you look you will find 3d data being utilised.
 This course provides a foundation of 3D knowledge that the student can take into any other digital area.